 - 1. Highly reflective finishes are not permitted above the ground floor. - 2.
-Colour & materials of the buildings shall be consistent with the existing adjoining development.
+Colour and materials of the buildings shall be of a high standard, creating a built form identity for the local centre. - 3.
+Robust and sustainable materials shall be selected to ensure minimal maintenance is required.